-- Please practice good hygiene when you're in SPC buildings and particularly our classroom. - You must wear a face covering, or you won't be allowed in the classroom. - If you catch Covid: 1. please stay at home until you're safe to be around others; - 2. email me documentation so that I can help you catch up on the material that you've missed: kmcclellan@southplainscollege.edu - If you have questions, either email me or feel free to call me: 806-716-2437, and I'll be happy to try to answer any questions. - For those who are at home with Covid, you can email your assignments to me. - All assignments must be turned in with Word in an email; I don't accept documents sent in Google Docs or Blackboard. - You won't be penalized for absences as long as you've submitted documentation for having Covid; however, you'll need to turn in all assignments in a responsible manner and keep up with the rest of the class.
+- \Please practice good hygiene when you're in SPC buildings, particularly our classroom. - \You must wear a face covering, or you won't be allowed in the classroom. - \If you are quarantined and/or catch Covid: - 1. please stay at home until you're safe to be around others; - 2. please email me about the situation so that I can send you the assignments: kmcclellan@southplainscollege.edu - 3. please contact DeEtte Edens: 806-716-2376 or dedens@southplainscollege.edu \she's the one who'll send me documentation so that your absences can be excused - \If you have questions, either email me kmcclellan@southplainscollege.edu or call me: 806-716-2437, and I'll be happy to try to answer them. - \For those who are quarantined, please email your assignments to me. - \All assignments must be turned in with Word in an email; I don't accept documents sent in Google Docs or Blackboard. - \You won't be penalized for absences as long as you've submitted the documentation; however, you'll need to turn in all assignments in a responsible and timely manner.
 Every situation is different, and I'll do my best to help you through this.
-This is a once in a hundred years' situation, so let's just get through this, and things will be better in the spring.
+Hopefully, we'll be back to normal next fall.